 Ruth has always been passionate about enabling all individuals, regardless of their backgrounds, life experiences or special needs, to reach their full potential.

-Her role in the organisation is to liaise with Unlock Drama’s accountants, George Hay, and to ensure that the plan for Unlock Drama to reach a wider variety of participants both in the community and prison estate is fulfilled.
+Her role in the organisation is to liaise with Unlock Drama’s accountants and to ensure that the plan for Unlock Drama to reach a wider variety of participants both in the community and prison estate is fulfilled.

 Conor is an entrepreneur and business owner.
 Through first-hand experience, he has developed web presence which show attention to detail and are fully representative of his businesses.
 Social media is an important aspect of any business, enabling an extensive audience to be reached.